-The Cedar Falls Planning and Zoning Commission met in regular session on Wednesday, February 13, 2019 at 5:30 p.m. in the City Hall Council Chambers, 220 Clay Street, Cedar Falls, Iowa.
-The following Commission members were present: Adkins, Giarusso, Hartley, Holst, Larson, Oberle, Saul and Wingert.
-Leeper was absent.
-Karen Howard, Planning & Community Services Manager, David Sturch, Planner III, and Iris Lehmann, Planner I, were also present.
+The Cedar Falls Planning and Zoning Commission met in regular session on Wednesday, January 23, 2019 at 5:30 p.m. in the City Hall Council Chambers, 220 Clay Street, Cedar Falls, Iowa.
+The following Commission members were present: Adkins, Hartley, Larson, Leeper, Oberle, and Wingert.
+Giarusso, Holst and Saul were absent.
+Karen Howard, Community Services Manager, David Sturch, Planner III, and Iris Lehmann, Planner II, were also present.

 - 1.)
-Chair Oberle noted the Minutes from the January 23, 2019 regular meeting are presented.
-Mr. Hartley made a motion to approve the Minutes as presented.
-Mr. Wingert seconded the motion.
-The motion was approved unanimously with 8 ayes (Adkins, Giarusso, Hartley, Holst, Larson, Oberle, Saul and Wingert), and 0 nays. - 2.)
-The first item of business was site plan review for 2119 College Street in the College Hill Neighborhood Overlay District, which was deferred to the next meeting. - 3.)
-The next item for consideration by the Commission was a Land Use Map Amendment at the southeast Corner of Union Road and West 12th Street.
+Chair Oberle noted the Minutes from the January 9 regular meeting are presented.
+Ms. Adkins made a motion to approve the Minutes as presented.
+Mr. Hartley seconded the motion.
+The motion was approved unanimously with 6 ayes (Adkins, Hartley, Larson, Leeper, Oberle, and Wingert), and 0 nays. - 2.)
+The first item of business was the College Hill Neighborhood Overlay District Site Plan Review for 2119 College Street.
+This item was deferred until the City Council considers proposed amendments to the College Hill Overlay Zoning District. - 3.)
+The next item for consideration by the Commission was a Land Use Map Amendment and rezoning at the southeast corner of Union Road and West 12th Street.
 Chair Oberle introduced the item and Mr. Sturch provided background information.
-He discussed the reduction to the floodplain boundaries in this area since the adoption of the 2012 Comprehensive Plan and Future Land Use Map.
-These changes provide additional available area for development.
-He showed the proposed future land use map and stated that staff finds that it is reasonable to amend the Future Land Use Map to reflect the reduced area of the floodplain, such that land is now available for development.
-Given the development character of the area, staff finds that it is also appropriate to designate the developable area of the map as "Planned Development."
-Staff recommends discussion of this proposed amendment and to continue to a public hearing at the next meeting.
+He explained that there is a request to rezone property 42.3 acres at the southeast corner of W. 12th Street and Union Road from A-1, Agriculture to RP, Planned Residential.
+It is proposed to build a 55 plus residential community for the NewAldaya campus with multi-unit dwellings.
+The project would include open space amenities, trails and sidewalks.
+He discussed right-of-way dedication, as well as sidewalk and future roadway improvements.
+He discussed the criteria required for rezoning and the need for a land use map amendment.
+He also spoke about the sanitary sewer and water mains throughout and around the site, as well as the fees that will go along with these.
+Mr. Sturch talked about roadway access requirements and future improvements, as well as subdivision platting and drainage.
+Staff would like to discuss the item, gather comments from the Commission and public and continue the discussion to the next meeting.